RhythmSharma10614346/CA_Python-Project-B9IS123-/README.md

 # username admin
 # password admin

-Introduce
+#Introduction
 A Chatbot project is created for helping people about mental health.
 When we designed this project, two points are considered most: User friendly interface and natural language chatbot!
 These features make everything easy for people who have hoped for some help from us!!
-2 different chatbot types are modeled.
-Smart Chatbot and Talkative Chatbot.
+3 different chatbot types are modeled.
+Smart Chatbot, AI Chatbot and Chatty.

 Smart Chatbot
 This chatbot is designed for giving people general information about mental health.
 Since we had chosen a very sensitive topic, we thought it would be good to enlighten people before the service we would give.
 Thus, they can understand why they need this service and what they would have from this website with scientific aspects.

 This chatbot receives some inputs from users.
 And it researches these inputs in a txt file which is given by us, with some special techniques which we modeled.

-Talkative Chatbot
+AI Chatbot
 This chatbot is a software program for simulating intelligent conversations with human using rules or artificial intelligence.
 Users interact with the chatbot via conversational interface through written text.
 In this design, the most significant thing is being natural and keeping conversation going.
 Unlike smart chat bot, talkative bot should give some advice to users and ask questions in the meantime.
 Conversation begins with shared reference.
 We point to objects in the world so that we and our conversational partner know that we are talking about the same things.